This article has been updated from a post originally published on 10/8/18.

 Local clinics and dental schools

 Another option to explore is low- or no-cost dental care offered in your community.
-This option may or may not be available to you locally, but it’s more likely to be available in urban centers than in less populated areas.
+Availability may vary based on where you live, but they are more common in urban centers and metropolitan areas.

-If you happen to have a dental school in your local area, this is a similar option.
-These schools need patients who are willing to allow students to “practice” performing routine and more extensive procedures, and they generally offer very low rates in return.
-There’s no need to be overly concerned about the quality of care being provided, as every procedure is monitored by trained and licensed professionals, much the same way care is administered by med school students in a teaching hospital.
+If you happen to have a dental school in your area, they work similar to clinics.
+These schools need patients who can help students have hands-on experience performing routine and more extensive procedures.
+In return, they generally offer very low rates.
+Every procedure is monitored by trained and licensed professionals, so you will also be receiving a high quality of care.

 The bottom line: If your job doesn’t offer dental insurance, don’t panic: quality dental care is still accessible for you and your family.
 Individual insurance plans offer the most comprehensive coverage, but will likely be the most expensive.
 Dental discount plans are a great option for any budget and offer access to a network of high-quality dentists and discounted services.
 Dental clinics and schools in your community are also an option and can offer quality, low-cost care.